Committed (Canadian TV series)

-Committed is an adult animated sitcom based on the comic strip of the same name by Michael Fry, co-produced by Nelvana Limited and Philippine Animation Studio Inc., the series aired on CTV from March 3 to June 8, 2001, and was broadcast by WE: Women's Entertainment as WE TV’s first scripted original series in the United States.
+Committed is a Canadian animated sitcom based on the comic strip of the same name by Michael Fry, co-produced by Nelvana Limited and Philippine Animation Studio Inc., the series aired on CTV from March 3 to June 8, 2001, and was broadcast by We TV as its first scripted original series in the United States.

-Content
+Premise

 The show is based on the comic strip of the same name.
-It features mother Liz Larsen, her husband Joe, their children, Tracy, Zelda, and Nicholas; and their pet dog, Bob.
+It features mother Liz Larsen; her husband Joe; their children, twin ten-year-old girls Tracy & Zelda and their two-year-old son Nicholas; and their pet dog, Bob.
 The show's comedy focuses on the parents' attempts to balance their careers and personal lives while raising their children.
 Interludes of the cartoon feature Bob acting as a Greek chorus.
 Bob also breaks the fourth wall throughout the series.

 The show features celebrity voice talents such as Eugene Levy as Joe Larsen, Catherine O'Hara as Liz Larsen, Andrea Martin as Frances Wilder, and Dave Foley as Bob the Dog.

 Famous country singer celebrity Trisha Yearwood performs the theme song.